Srajdax/gnb-docker/README.md

-# gnb-docker
+# Docker compose version of the 5G Software gNB

-Docker version of the 5G Software gNB
+## Usage